Going from Advanced Tech Exporter to Importer

 Tracking the Growth in Imports Against the Decline in Exports

-Trends visualization service supports user-defined functions for ad hoc data transformations that may be performed inline without modifying the underlying data stored in ATSD.
+Trends visualization service supports user-defined functions for ad hoc data transformations that may be performed without modifying the underlying data stored in ATSD.

 A set of common econometrics used for modifying FRED, or other, economic data is the